kryztan/locations-api/README.md

 # Locations API

-An API that returns Location points for a region on a map.
+An API that returns Location points for a region on a map

 ----------